 WRECK OF THE NUMBER 19 SANTA FE CHIEF JULY 3, 1944.

-Although I was unhurt, the person or people I was traveling with was among the injured and taken, with me along with them, to either Winslow or Flagstaff.
+Although I was unhurt, the person or people I was traveling with was among the injured and taken, with me along with them, to either Williams or Flagstaff.
 Because of the nature of their injuries, whoever I was traveling with was held-up under doctors care for several days, leaving me without direct adult supervision.
 My grandmother, who had been contacted by the railroad, called my uncle in Santa Fe.
 He inturn contacted a nearby tribal spiritual elder to oversee me until someone was with was able to get me to my grandmother's.(see)

 ACCIDENT REPORT: SANTA FE CHIEF JULY 3, 1944